jackdoe/berserk/README.txt

                 AuthorizedKeysFile /etc/ssh/authorized_keys/%u
                 ChrootDirectory %h

+        this is questionable, I feel a bit safer, but it is more annoying to let people interact, esp not having /proc mounted

 security:
         up-to-date ubuntu, with daily security updates etc.. but that only gets us so far, assume the machine hacked.